Selective031/RazorBoard/README.md

 This power resistor will get hot, the more current the hotter, so mount it on a good heatsink.
 By default, Loop1 is the primary connector for the boundary wire.
 Loop2 will come later.

+At power up, the PCB takes a series of measurements to determine what the current level on the charge connector is (to be able to detect when the mower is docked).
+Do not have the mower connected to the connector, that will interfere with the measurements.
+If you are certain about the level, you could hardcode it and compile a new .bin file.
+When the red LED is static, the PCB is powered.
+When blinking (0.5 hz) the boundary wire is active.

 # Importing the project

 Download the Github repository.